openstack-hackathon/training-iot/documentation/Challenge.md

 # Dashboard

-Provision the "End to End Industrial Automation System" dashboard with Openstack to visualize sensor data from the device
+Provision the "End to End Industrial Automation System" dashboard with Openstack to visualize sensor data from the device as described under Server Dashboard section

-# Mosquitto Server / Broker
+# MQTT Broker

-Provision a Mosquitto Broker with Openstack as described under
+Provision a MQTT Broker with Openstack